Oliver, Stump lead D-B to win over pesky Hampton - NewsBreak

 Watch: Unaka’s Ramsey scores 2,000th point in loss to Cosby

-ELIZABETHTON — A stellar shooting performance by Cosby overshadowed an historic night for Unaka senior Lyndie Ramsey on Friday in nonconference basketball action.
-Ramsey netted 27 points and scored her 2,000th career.
-Point, but it was all for naught as Cosby ran away in the third quarter to win 67-41.
+ELIZABETHTON — A stellar shooting performance by Cosby overshadowed a historic night for Unaka senior Lyndie Ramsey on Friday in non-conference basketball action inside Snavely Gym.
+Ramsey netted 27 points, reaching the 2,000 mark for her career.
+Cosby, however, ran away in the third quarter to win 67-41.

 Photo gallery: THS, West Ridge, and Sullivan East swim meet